-Our annual Wildlife Artist of the Year art competition was established by David Shepherd and embodies his vision for ‘The Art of Survival’ – using art for wildlife conservation.
+Wildlife Artist of the Year was established by David Shepherd CBE FRSA (1931 – 2017) and embodies his vision for ‘The Art of Survival’ – using art for wildlife conservation.

-A prestigious and renowned art competition, Wildlife Artist of the Year brings together a wide range of people from all over the globe to celebrate the worlds diverse range of beauty and wonder.
-Since the competition began in 2008, it has attracted more than 10,000 entries from around the world, raising more than £1.2m to fund DSWF’s vital work.
+Internationally renowned, Wildlife Artist of the Year brings together a wide range of artists and art-lovers from all over the globe to celebrate our planet’s wildlife through some of the world’s most exciting and diverse wildlife art.
+Since the competition began in 2008, it has attracted more than 10,000 entries, raising more than £1.2m to fund David Shepherd Wildlife Foundation’s (DSWF) vital work.

 Once submissions close, entries will be narrowed down by our acclaimed panel of judges to a final shortlist.
-All shortlisted submissions will then be exhibited for sale at the DSWF Wildlife Artist of the Year 2019 held in London.
+All shortlisted submissions will then be exhibited for sale at the at the Mall Galleries, London SW1 between 27 – 31 May.
 As agreed upon entry, all sales of shortlisted artworks are divided between the David Shepherd Wildlife Foundation and the Artist.
 Overall and Category winners will be announced on opening night.